zolcsika71/codingame_bot_extension/README.md

 Take the entire text body and try to find an answer to any question inside, then write the result in the console.

-## Naming

-"Jaime la nature" was the name of the Chrome extension to cheat at the informatic cultur exam at Epitech.
-This exam was a huge QCM so either you had edeitic memory or like 80% of the student you have cheat to succeed (but don't get caught!).